hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>Note that in local mode we can only serve a single model at a time.</p>
+<p>Note that in local mode, we can only serve a single model simultaneously.
+Therefore, if you are getting an error on the <code>deploy</code> call in the local model, then check that there is no other endpoint running.</p>

 </div>
 </div>